amiralda/event-website/README.md

 # event-website

-This is a capstone project for the module 1 named The Portal at Microverse I will have to create a event website with specific requierments
+This is a capstone project for module 1 named The Portal at Microverse I created an event website with specific requirements

-this will be an Event Website to announce the haitian Otaku Festival, which will take place at Port-au-Prince, december 2023.
+this will be an Event Website to announce the Haitian Otaku Festival, which will take place in Port-au-Prince, in December 2023.

 ![](https://img.shields.io/badge/Microverse-blueviolet)